-- RCL/RCI Display to monitor the live mast working screen.
-See the RCL/RCI Operation Manual for instructions. - Main Display to monitor the live mast angle and to view operating faults.
+- Main Display to monitor the live mast angle and to view operating faults.
 See the MLC300 Main Display Operation Manual for instructions. - MAST ASSIST ARMS SWITCH to raise and lower the mast assist arms independently of the live mast.
-The control is mounted on the right side control console in the cab and on the remote control.
+The control is mounted on the right side control console in the cab and on the remote control. - BOOM CONTROL HANDLE to raise and lower the live mast during crane assembly and disassembly.

-- BOOM CONTROL HANDLE to raise and lower the live mast while using it as a boom for crane assembly and disassembly. - CENTER DRUM CONTROL HANDLE (on right console) to extend and retract the self-erect cylinder. - 1.
-Make sure all pins between the live mast (1), the equalizer (5) and the boom hoist (3) are removed and stored.
+- 1. Make sure all pins between the live mast (1), the equalizer (5), and the boom hoist (3) are removed and stored.
 Damage can occur if pins are still installed. - 2.
-Select the Liftcrane Mast Capacities Chart in the RCL/ RCI Display. - 3.
-During the raising procedure, monitor the MAST ANGLE in the crane status information bar of the Main Display Working Screen. - 4.
-Increase engine speed to the desired RPM. - 5.
+During the raising procedure, monitor the MAST ANGLE in the crane status information bar of the Main Display Working Screen. - 3.
+Increase engine speed to the desired RPM. - 4.
 Check the boom hoist wire rope between the sheaves in the end of the live mast (1) and the equalizer.
 If the wire rope is slack, proceed as follows: - a.
 Extend the mast assist arm cylinders (2) with the switch on the remote control or on the right console in the cab. - b.
-Stop when the slack is out of the wire rope. - 6.
+Stop when the slack is out of the wire rope. - 5.
 BOOM DOWN with the boom control handle to raise the live mast (1).